 - Talk with a financial advisor.
 We all need help sometimes, so reach out to financial experts who can help.
 A good place to start is with your financial institution to see if they offer these services for free.
 You can also go to https://www.nfcc.org/ for more information.

 Thank you to BECU for sponsoring The Whole U program and providing these great tips to better our financial education.
-For more support from BECU try the 30 Ways to Improve Your Financial Wellness Challenge and join BECU on August 11 at noon for an introduction webinar to investing.
+For more support from BECU try the 30 Ways to Improve Your Financial Wellness Challenge and join BECU on September 28 at noon for Better Budgeting, a webinar focused on building smarter money management practices.